lynnfaraday/aresmush.com/_root/tutorials/code/plugins.md

 Ares supports a robust **Plugin** system, with its features separated into plugin modules.
 Plugins provide all of the player commands - even core functionality like movement, help, descriptions, pages and channels.
 They handle game events, responding to things like "character connected" or "game started".

-## Directory Organization
+## Folder Organization

-Each plugin has its own directory inside aresmush/plugins.
-The name of the directory is the name of the plugin.
+Each plugin has its own folder inside aresmush/plugins.
+The name of the folder is the name of the plugin.

 > **Important Convention:** The folder name must be one word, all lowercase, with no special characters.